Freedom of Information

-The Freedom of Information Act 1982 (FOI Act) gives members of the public the right to seek access to all Council documents subject to a number of prescribed exemptions and exceptions which protect the public interest and the private affairs of people about whom Council holds information.
+The Freedom of Information Act 1982 (Vic) (Act) gives members of the public the right to seek access to Glen Eira City Council documents, subject to a number of exemptions.
+In this context, the word “document” includes maps; films, microfiche; photographs; computer print outs; tape recordings and video tapes; and written documents.

-Members of the public can contact our FOI officer to discuss their request and to determine whether a request under FOI is necessary.
-Information may be readily available from us or under other legislation either with or without a charge.
+- In addition to the above, information may be readily available from Council or under other legislation either with or without a charge.

-How to make a request under the FOI Act
+How to make a request under the Act

 Glen Eira City Council

 What is the application fee and how do I pay it?